Outdoor Track & Field - Boys Varsity

 Men’s Team History

-Since the 1989 season, our Outdoor Track & Field young men have finished in the top 10 nine times, being State Runner-up three times.
-We missed out on an opportunity to be State Champs in 2020 due to Covid-19.
+Since the 1989 season, our Outdoor Track & Field young men have finished in the Top Ten 10 times, being State Runner-up three times.
+We missed out on an opportunity to be State Champs in 2020 due to Covid-19 but achieved our first State Championship title in 2022.

 -